cedricss/server-monitor/DropboxDatabase.md

 ## Switching from MongoDB to Dropbox ##

-What if we could use the Opa path notation seen in the introduction to perform Dropbox storage in a more elegant way, and closer to the usual file system representation:
+It would be great to use the Opa path notation seen in the introduction to perform Dropbox storage in a more elegant way, and closer to the usual file system representation:

 	/path/to/directory[filename] <- "content"  // write
 	content = /path/to/directory[filename]     // read